-- 8. In circumstances where an accused student has been charged criminally resulting from conduct on the College property or in relation to the College Community, Security Services will report the circumstances of the incident, as soon as is practicable, to the Senior Vice President Academic. - 9.
-The President or a Vice President may impose an interim College or Residence suspension prior to a Hearing being held.
-Such suspensions may include the issue of a written trespass warning notice, in accordance with the Ontario Trespass to Property
+1. In circumstances where an accused student has been charged criminally resulting from conduct on the College property or in relation to the College Community, Security Services will report the circumstances of the incident, as soon as is practicable, to the Senior Vice President Academic.

-- Act or its successor Act.
-The College reserves the right to adjust this process in the interests of the college community's safety. - 10.
-Such a suspension will be imposed at the sole discretion of the President or a Vice President: - 10.1.
-To ensure the safety and well-being of members of the College Community or preservation of College property; or - 10.2.
-To ensure the accused student's own physical or emotional safety and well-being; or - 10.3.
-If the accused student presents a definite threat of disruption and/or interference with the normal operations of the College; or - 10.4.
-If the accused student has breached a Behavioural Contract previously issued by the Student Conduct Board. - 11.
+- 2. The President or a Vice President may impose an interim College or Residence suspension (at the student's expense) prior to a Hearing being held.
+Such suspensions may include the issue of a written trespass warning notice, in accordance with the Ontario Trespass to Property Act or its successor Act.
+The College reserves the right to adjust this process in the interests of the college community's safety.
+If there is no finding against the accused student, or a finding that does not require removal from the College property, the student is to be allowed to return to Residence. - 3.
+Such a suspension will be imposed at the sole discretion of the President or a Vice President: - 1.
+To ensure the safety and well-being of members of the College Community or preservation of College property; or - 2.
+To ensure the accused student's own physical or emotional safety and well-being; or - 3.
+If the accused student presents a definite threat of disruption and/or interference with the normal operations of the College; or - 4.
+If the accused student has breached a Behavioural Contract previously issued by the Student Conduct Board. - 4.
 During this suspension, the accused student shall be denied access to the Residence and/or College premises and some or all digital resources.
 However, some digital access to participate in courses may be made available to the accused student at the discretion of the Senior Vice President, Academic, based on the nature and severity of the alleged offence.
 Participation in College academics and/or activities for which the Accused Student might otherwise be eligible may also be denied.
-The accused student may enter the College premises upon invitation by a College Official for the purposes of a conduct related meeting or to attend a Hearing. - 12.
-The interim suspension does not replace a Student Conduct Hearing. - 13.
+The accused student may enter the College premises upon invitation by a College Official for the purposes of a conduct related meeting or to attend a Hearing. - 5.
+The interim suspension does not replace a Student Conduct Hearing. - 6.
 All letters of interim suspension shall be communicated immediately to the Vice President, Student Services, the Director of Student Support Services, the Registrar, Security Services, Dean, Academic Chair of the Department, and to the Recording Secretary of the Student Conduct Board.

-Involuntary Leave of Absence
+6. Involuntary Leave of Absence

-- 14. Involuntary Leave of Absence An involuntary leave of absence is not a disciplinary sanction.
+- 1. Involuntary Leave of Absence An involuntary leave of absence is not a disciplinary sanction.
 It is an administrative action that removes an accused student from the student conduct process.
-It results in their removal from the College Community for a defined period of time with conditions for re-admission and registration to be specified. - 15.
-An involuntary leave of absence may be applied in circumstances where, although the behaviour of the accused student might otherwise be considered misconduct, it is apparent that extenuating circumstances relating to their mental or physical health have materially influenced culpability and the student conduct process is considered an inappropriate response.
-In these circumstances, an accused student may be required to provide supporting information that substantiates the extenuating circumstances to the satisfaction of the Chair of the Student Conduct Board. - 16.
+It results in their removal from the College Community for a defined period of time with conditions for re-admission and registration to be specified. - An involuntary leave of absence may be applied in circumstances where, although the behaviour of the accused student might otherwise be considered misconduct, it is apparent that extenuating circumstances relating to their mental or physical health have materially influenced

+- culpability and the student conduct process is considered an inappropriate response.
+In these circumstances, an accused student may be required to provide supporting information that substantiates the extenuating circumstances to the satisfaction of the Chair of the Student Conduct Board. - 3.
 At any step in proceedings, the Chair of the Student Conduct Board may, independently or in concert with the Student Conduct Board, determine that a matter warrants the application of an involuntary leave of absence.